rnascunha/coap-te/README.md

 * `close_client` function: closes client socket;
 * `send` function: sends buffer to the client;
 * `receive` function: this function must:
 	* accept incoming connections: every incoming connection MUST call the `open_cb` function, with the handler passed at the argument;
- * receives data from the the server: it must return the buffer read size.
-If the connection is *TCP*, call the `read_cb` function with the whole readed buffer.
+	* receives data from the the server: if the connection is *TCP*, call the `read_cb` function with the whole readed buffer.
 If its *Websocket*, it must call `read_cb` packet by packet;
 	* check closed connection: call `close_cb` at any closed clients call, with the handler of the client;
 	* any socket error must be reported at the `CoAP::Error&` argument.

 > The template parameters `BlockTimeMs` and `MaxEvents` are passed to the `epoll_wait` call and may not have use at other envirioments.